GSA/idmanagement.gov/_buy/gsapkissp.md

 The vendor must maintain its GSA PKI SSP MAS Contract to stay in compliance with the GSA PKI SSP MOA.
 If a vendor cannot maintain a GSA PKI SSP MAS Contract, the PKI vendor will coordinate decommission activity through the GSA PKI SSP Program Office with customer agencies, the Federal PKI Policy Authority, and supporting GSA offices.

-# Section III: Digital Certificate Services
+# Section III.
+Digital Certificate Services
 While the SSP Program has primarily focused on digital certificates for Personal Identity Verification (PIV) cards, the [COMMON CP] provides opportunities (and supporting Object Identifiers (OIDs) for SSPs to offer additional services to federal agencies.

 ## Current Services